Hamish Duncan

 RVN

-Renée joined our qualified nursing team in November 2019.
-She gained her RVN qualification in 2018 whist working in a busy small animal practice in the Midlands where she ran nursing clinics, carried out surgical and post-op nursing and trained as a clinical coach to mentor student veterinary nurses in practice.
-Since coming to 387 Vets, Renée has also taken on the responsibility of Radiation Protection Supervisor and is also a clinical coach.
-Before embarking on her nursing career, Renée came on work experience at 387 Vets.
-We are delighted she has returned to us as a fully qualified member of the clinical team.
-Renée is currently on maternity leave and we look forward to her return in early 2024.
+Renée joined our qualified nursing team in November 2019, but her very first experience of 387 Vets was as a school work experience student!
+Renée gained her RVN qualification in 2018 whist working in a busy small animal practice in the Midlands where she ran nursing clinics, carried out surgical and post-op nursing and trained as a clinical coach to mentor student veterinary nurses in practice.
+Since coming to 387 Vets, Renée has had several additional responsibilities including Radiation Protection Supervisor, Controlled Drugs Supervisor and Clinical Coach, and is keen to pursue her interest in pet dental nursing at the future with the introduction of our new dedicated dental operating suite in 2024.
+We look forward to supporting Renée in driving our dental services forwards.

 RVN